pairwise-tech/pairwise/README.md

 The **Pairwise** codebase includes a React app client application, a NestJS server application, and other various services, all bundled up in a monorepo using Lerna and Yarn workspaces.

+## ‼️ NOTE

+Pairwise failed to gain enough user traction and is no longer operating as a business.
+All the code here is now open source and the app has been converted to a frontend-only application, which is still running for anyone to see.

 ## 📋 Structure

 This project is managed using Lerna, and contains the following packages: